 Depending on your infrastructure, your high-level employees might have access to thousands of sensitive files, high-risk databases, business records, company documents, and important software.

 Working with your human resources department and your IT department, you need to determine all of the information that the chief executive has access to.
 You must revoke access from every angle that you can discover.

 Assess the risks the key employee may pose.
 Your IT department will get to work changing passwords, deleting accounts, etc. These are some crucial company parts you need to revoke access to:

 - Email accounts

-- VPN or remote access software
+- VPN remote access software

 - Network credentials

-- Voicemail or call forwarding systems
+- Voicemail or call forwarding system

 - Collaboration accounts

 - Company documents